 Friends, when I look back today at that pivotal meeting, I marvel at how one role model can alter for the better the future of a young student.
-This experience taught me that valuable advice can sometimes come from an unexpected source, chance events sometimes open and can new doors.
-25) The next event that left an indelible mark on me occurred in 1974.
+This experience taught me that valuable advice can sometimes come from an unexpected source, and chance events can sometimes open new doors.
+(25)

+The next event that left an indelible mark on me occurred in 1974.
 The location: Nis, a border town between former Yugoslavia, now Serbia, and Bulgaria.
 I was hitchhiking from Paris back to Mysore, India, my home town.